radian-software/straight.el/README.md

   modifications to the recipe repository) to decide when to invalidate the cache.
 * Call `straight-use-recipes` with the recipe for your recipe repository.
-Make sure to include `:no-build` in the recipe, unless you also want to use the recipe repository as an executable Emacs Lisp package.
+Make sure to include `:build nil` in the recipe, unless you also want to use the recipe repository as an executable Emacs Lisp package.
 Alternatively, you can take the manual approach:
     * Call `straight-use-package-lazy` with the recipe for your recipe